chainwikinet/wikijs-farm-content/strategy.md

 > You do not receive CREAM directly.
 Instead, the farmed CREAM is sold to return more stablecoins to you when you withdraw.
 {.is-info}

 > There is currently an error with the WETH contract due to an oversight by the CREAM contracts.
-It is being resolved by the CREAM team.
+WETH was not lost.
+The issue is being resolved by the CREAM team.
 At the present time, please do not try to withdraw your wETH from stakes, as it will likely be lost.
 {.is-danger}

 | | |